 Liability for Fire Injuries and Wrongful Deaths

-When people suffer injuries or death due to house fires in Las Vegas, Nevada, as a result of homeowner negligence, they may have grounds to seek financial compensation.
+When people suffer injuries or death due to house fires in Las Vegas, Nevada, as a result of property owner negligence, they may have grounds to seek financial compensation.
 With few exceptions, people owe others a general obligation to take reasonable steps to avoid creating potential risks of injury or death.
 Failure to do so, such as plaintiffs may argue in fire injury cases involving the improper storage of a volatile material, which caused a fire and their resultant injuries, may result in homeowners bearing the financial responsibility for injury victims’ losses.
 Should they have a homeowners’ policy with fire coverage, property owners’ insurance companies may payout for such damages.